m4rv1n33/sbb_showcase/README.md

-> *NOTICE: The Database was last updated in July 2018.
+> *NOTICE: The Database source was last updated in July 2018.
 > New Vehicles like the FLIRT EVO will **not** show.
 > Some vehicles have been revised, like the IC2000 which have turned into IC2020, this will also **not** show.
 > However, pictures used may contain revised versions of those vehicles.*